Global Models for Time Series Forecasting: A Simulation Study: Conclusions

 \section{Conclusions}

 The recent work by \citet{monteromanso2020principles} has shown that any local method applied on a dataset of many series can be approximated by a global model with sufficient complexity, irrespective of the relatedness of the underlying series.
 Therefore, for global models it is about finding the right amount of complexity to outperform local methods.
-As the complexity of the local models grows with the size of the dataset, whereas for global models it remains constant, global models can afford to be more complex than local models, with less risk of overfitting.
 However, in practice there are complex trade-offs to be made between model complexity and capabilities on the one hand, and factors such as the availability of data, complexity of DGPs, and the heterogeneity of the underlying data on the other hand.
 In this work, we have explored in an extensive experimental study some of the poorly understood factors that contribute to global forecasting model performance under these trade-offs.
-We have focused on characteristics common in real-world forecasting problems and their related challenges such as series with short history, heterogeneity of the series in one dataset as well as situations where little prior knowledge is available about the underlying patterns of the series, and how we can perform forecasting reasonably well in such circumstances.
-Through extensive empirical evaluations carried out within a controlled setting of simulated datasets, having desired characteristics, we have demonstrated the interplay between the different aspects that can affect the performance of global forecasting models.
+We have focused on characteristics common in real-world forecasting problems and their related challenges such as series with short history and heterogeneity of the series.
+Through extensive empirical evaluations carried out within a controlled setting of simulated datasets, we have demonstrated the interplay between these different aspects.